FaheemQuazi/electron-boilerplate/readme.md

-# Electron Boilerplate
+# Electron App Boilerplate
-## A template for developing electron apps
+## A (WIP) template for developing electron apps

-I use this as a baseline for whenever I write electron apps.
+I'm using this as a baseline for whenever I write electron apps.
+It is (currently) based on the electron quickstart guide.
 It has all the basic bells/whistles necessary.

-Frameless is commented out by default.
+TODO:
+- Add frameless options